wgross/json-fs/README.md

 # JsonFS

-Mounting of JSON files as PowerShell drives.
+Mounts an existing JSON files as PowerShell drives.

 ## Mounting a JSON File